platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/environment-differences.md

 ## Solr

 On Grid environments, [Solr](../../add-services/solr.md) runs as a standalone instance.
-On {{% names/dedicated-gen-2 %}} environments, it runs as [SolrCloud](https://solr.apache.org/guide/6_6/solrcloud.html): a cluster of Solr servers to ensure high availability.
+On {{% names/dedicated-gen-2 %}} Environments, it runs as [SolrCloud](https://solr.apache.org/guide/6_6/solrcloud.html): a cluster of Solr servers to ensure high availability.
 This shouldn't affect you most of the time, but may influence certain advanced use cases.

 ## Cron tasks interrupted by deploys